getvmio/getvm-icons/README.md

 1. Add logos to the `logos` folder.
 2. Run `mask.py` to generate masked logos, which will be saved in the `icons` folder.
 3. Commit and push the changes, then create a pull request, and we will review it.
-4. Once the pull request is merged, the new icons will be available on the [CDN](https://www.jsdelivr.com/package/gh/getvmio/getvm-icons).
+4. Once the pull request is merged, the new icons will be available on the [jsDelivr CDN](https://www.jsdelivr.com/package/gh/getvmio/getvm-icons).

 ## License